poldracklab/poldracklab.github.io/labguide/funding/funding.md

     through existing grants.
 In this case, the postdoc must spend a significant portion of their time working on that project.
 However, the lab also provides postdocs the room to develop their own ideas.

-1.  c.
-We have the opportunity to request [Diversity Supplements](https://grants.nih.gov/grants/guide/pa-files/pa-20-222.html) for our NIH grants.
+We have the opportunity to
+    request [Diversity
+    Supplements](https://grants.nih.gov/grants/guide/pa-files/pa-20-222.html)
+    for our NIH grants.
 If you qualify for such a fellowship (which